instructor-ai/instructor/docs/prompting/zero_shot/s2a.md

                 Mary then adds 10 more pieces of candy to her collection.
                 Max has 1000 more books than Mary.
                 If Megan has 5 pieces of candy, how many does Mary have in total?
-                """
+                """,
         }
-    ]
+    ],
 )

 print(rewritten_prompt.relevant_context)
+"""
-# >Mary has 3 times as much candy as Megan.
+Mary has 3 times as much candy as Megan.
 Mary then adds 10 more pieces of candy to her collection.
+Max has 1000 more books than Mary.
+"""
 print(rewritten_prompt.user_query)
-# >If Megan has 5 pieces of candy, how many does Mary have in total?
+#> If Megan has 5 pieces of candy, how many does Mary have in total?

 # Step 2: Generate the final response using the rewritten prompt
 final_response = client.chat.completions.create(